 Power BI is a green field product but it has an enormous heritage.
 Microsoft has been one of the most successful companies out there in the BI space leading with SQL Server Analysis Services Multi Dimensional and to a lesser extent with Microsoft Excel.

-When it came time to leverage the new Column Store database technologies to build Power Pivot, Microsoft called on its crack expert SSAS team to build Power Pivot from scratch leveraging the skills, knowledge and experience of a pedigree race horse.
+When it came time to leverage the new Column Store database technologies to build Power BI, Microsoft called on its crack expert SSAS team to build the DAX engine (Vertipaq) for Power BI from scratch leveraging the skills, knowledge and experience of a pedigree race horse.
 It is unlikely that a stand alone company could start from scratch like Microsoft has and hit a home run first batter up.

 3. Power BI is built from the ground up on SSIS heritage